tallforasmurf/CoBro/README.md

 For years I've used the little app Comictastic
-(see http://spiny.com/comictastic/) to read a dozen or more webcomics daily.
+(see http://spiny.com/comictastic/) to read a couple dozen web comics daily.
 However, it has several drawbacks:

+* It is no longer supported and isn't open-source so it can't be forked;

-* It is difficult to configure new comics,
+* It is difficult to configure new comics;

-* Sometimes it is impossible to make a comic work (e.g. bugcomic.com)
+* Sometimes it is impossible to make a comic work;

-* Comictastic is a web scraper, it fetches only the image of the comic
+* It is a web scraper, it fetches only the image of the comic and nothing else.

-The third point is the most important.
+The last point is the most important.
+It creates drawbacks for both the user and for the authors of the comics.

-It means that the user loses out on several features provided by the full HTML page of the typical webcomic, for example:
+The user loses out on features provided by the full HTML page of the typical comic, for example:

-* the Red Button on every SMBC comic,
+* the Red Button on every SMBC comic;

-* the title that pops up when hovering the XKCD image,
+* the title that pops up when hovering the XKCD image;

-* the previous/next/first/random buttons on most comics
+* the previous/next/first/random navigation buttons on most comics;

-Not only do I lose out on these functions;
+* easy linking to the comic's back-story or character lists.

-the comic authors lose out because the source download that Comictastic does fails to register as a "view" for the ads on those pages -- depriving the authors of the revenue stream and from the count of a "visitor".
+The comic authors lose out because the source download that Comictastic isn't a "visit" in web terms, so they lose out on visitor counts and on ad revenue.

-I thought long and hard about how to do a better version of Comictastic, one with more flexible and smarter configuration, maybe with the ability also to "scrape" the previous/next links and display those buttons, etc.

-Eventually I concluded
-that the only equitable way to read webcomics is to use a browser to render the whole page.
-That's also the simplest way to do it from both a coding standpoint (assuming one has access to a web page renderer as a canned widget) and from a usability standpoint: no need to "configure" each comic, no need to worry about the quirks of each comic's html code.
-Just render the page.
+I thought a long time about making a better version of Comictastic with easier configuration, maybe with the ability also to display the navigation buttons or the SMBC red button, etc. But finally I concluded that the only equitable way to read web comics is to use a browser to render the whole page.
+That's also the simplest way to do it from both a coding standpoint (assuming one has access to a web page renderer as a canned widget) and the best from a usability standpoint: no need to "configure" each comic, no need to worry about the quirks of each comic's html code.
+Just get the URL and render the page.

 A Specialty Browser
 -------------------

 However, a general-purpose browser like Firefox or Chrome is not a good way to read comics either.
 I load 32 comics in Comictastic now.
-It is very convenient to:
+It is very convenient that it:

-* have the program present these in a scrolling list on the left;
+* Presents these in a scrolling list of names;

-* start pre-loading these when the program launches;
+* Starts pre-loading comics as soon as the program launches;

-* display comic names in bold when there is an unread episode;
+* Displays comic names in bold when there is an unread episode;

-* display the comic quickly, with a single click on the comic name or by scrolling the list of names with the arrow keys.
+* Displays a comic quickly, with a single click on the name or while scrolling the list of names with the arrow keys.

-These conveniences are not available if I read the same list in Chrome or Firefox: I'd have to use the browser's bookmark manager, and reading through a list of comics would entail many more clicks and some delay for each (because they aren't preloaded).
+These conveniences are not available if I were to read the same list in Chrome or Firefox.
+I'd have to use the browser's bookmark manager, and reading through a list of comics would entail many more clicks and some delay for each (because they aren't preloaded).

 What I want is a small, simple web browser specially designed for reading web comics with full HTML support but all the convenience of Comictastic.
+Qt/PyQt gives me the materials to build this.

 THE SPEC
 ========